Der-reale-Clemens/Checkpoint-Zero/README.md

 In the desktop directory is only the DesktopLaucher.
 You shouldn't need to change anything here.

 To start the game simply run the DesktopLauchner class in the Desktop directory.

+# Controlls
+Use the arrow keys to move the cursor and press enter to place a tower.